-Free advice is provided by the City Council and is seen as an important area of work contributing to the general protection of the tree population.
-When it is sought in conjunction with planning and TPOs this makes the process more efficient and therefore provides a cost effective service.
+Advice is given free by the City Council and is seen as an important area of work contributing to the general protection of the tree population.
+When it is sought in conjunction with planning and TPOs this makes the process more efficient and therefore, provides a cost effective service.